 Thailand is an incredible location for a family holiday, with the only problem being how to fit everything in.
-Most trips will include some time in Bangkok (read our post – A Day in Bangkok with young children) before heading south to the islands, so the next big decision is: how to get between the two, making sure that you are not only maximising your time but also minimising the hassle.
-We may have found the answer in a (relatively) little known gem, midway between Bangkok and Ko Chang – Chanthaburi.
+Most trips will include some time in Bangkok before heading south to the islands, so the next big decision is: how to get between the two, making sure that you are not only maximising your time but also minimising the hassle.
+We may have found the answer in a (relatively) little known gem, midway between Bangkok and Ko Chang – Chanthaburi with kids.

 First of all, the location is perfect as a stop-off (about 3.5 hours south of Bangkok and 2.5 hours north of Ko Chang) but more importantly, it’s a fantastic place in its own right, offering plenty of activities and entertainment for a few nights.

 Getting from Bangkok to Chanthaburi